 Have you ever heard a strange buzzing sound coming from an electrical device?
+Always wondering “why do i hear electrical buzzing in my head?”
 Or perhaps you’ve been in a room with numerous electronic gadgets and felt like the air was filled with an eerie hum?
 If so, then you have experienced one of the most common but mysterious phenomena in the world of electronics – electrical buzzing sounds.

 What are Electrical Buzzing Sounds?

 Electrical buzzing sounds are defined as low-pitched humming or buzzing noises that come from electronic devices.
-They can sound like a distant bee hive, a faint siren or even a high-pitched whine.
-These sounds can be heard in various electronic devices such as televisions, speakers, computers, refrigerators and even fluorescent lights.
+They can sound like a distant bee hive, a faint siren or even a high-pitched whine or your electrical fixture.
+An HVAC system can sometimes cause electrical issues if not properly maintained..
+These sounds can be heard in various electronic devices such as televisions, speakers, computers, appliances, refrigerators, and even fluorescent lights.

 But what causes these strange sounds?
-Let’s find out.
+Let’s find out how an electrician can help with these issues.

 The Science Behind Electrical Buzzing Sounds